Vladween/Basics/README.md

     return 0;
 }
 ```
-### AppInfo
-AppInfo is a class that provides AppUpdatables with useful informaition about the app.
-Application class is also derived from AppInfo.
-AppInfo argument is provided as a reference, so it is possible to change some of application data inside of the process functions.
-### AppUpdatables
-AppUpdatables.h file contains some classes that are updated or initialized by the application.
-They are all processed with the AppInfo argument.
 ### Application
 Application is a class that makes any derived class a valid application.
 It contains several virtual functions (they are not purely virtual, so you dont need to override them all):